 Low impact fisheries

-Low-impact fisheries have been a focus of ours for a number of years.
-We support low-impact fisheries as a step towards thriving marine ecosystems and local communities, supporting both environmental and social sustainability.
-Fishers which have the least impact on the marine environment tend to be small-scale fishers, living and working locally.
+Low-impact fisheries have been a focus of ours for years.
+We support low-impact fisheries as a step towards thriving marine ecosystems and local communities – supporting both environmental and social sustainability.

 The reform of the Common Fisheries Policy (CFP) gave momentum to adapting fishing techniques, through its focus on obtaining maximum sustainable yield, the discard ban, improving selectivity and subsidies for gear changes.

 These factors, combined with Article 17 of the CFP (EU 1380/2013) on access criteria, provide a clear context for a shift toward low-impact fishing.
 By allocating fishing opportunities based on environmental and social criteria, Member States are not only more likely to achieve a sustainable and low-impact fishery, but also to reach the overarching objectives of the CFP.